Shahnawax/HAR-CNN-Keras/README.md

 This project is to create a small and simple Convolutional Neural Network for Human Activity Recognition using accelerometer sensor data for x, y and z axis.
 ### Files
 The repository contains
-* Keras implementation of the CNN "HAR.py"
+* "HAR.py", containing the Keras network implementation of the CNN for Human Activity Recognition.
-* The dataset used for training "actitracker_raw.txt"
+* "actitracker_raw.txt", the dataset used for this experiment,
-* Pretrained model "model.h5", and
+* "model.h5", a pretrained model on the training data.
+* "evaluate_model.py" containing the evaluation script.
+This script evaluates the performance of the pretrained netowrk.
+* Testing data used for the evaluation of the model. "testData.npy",
+* Ground truth values for the testData outputs as "groundTruth.npy" and
-* Readme "README.md"
+* "README.md"
-The classification accuracy of the network is approximately 88%.
+The classification accuracy of the network is approximately 92%.
 ### Tools Required

 Python 3.6 is used during development and following libraries are required to run the code provided in the notebook: